A commenter asked about this the other day: what's the deal with those red or white-strobe tower lights? What do they have for backups?

 Obviously, the lights on tall structures are there to warn aircraft away.
 Not just radio towers, but smokestacks, water towers, bridges, tall buildings, the taller power-line supports and sometimes even power lines.

 I'll stick to the ones I know.
-The rules are similar for the rest, thought you will find red (and occasionally yellow) spheres on power lines (and some guy wires) for daytime visibility, especially near airports and in crop-dusting regions.
+The rules are similar for the rest, though you will find red (and occasionally yellow) spheres on power lines (and some guy wires) for daytime visibility, especially near airports and in crop-dusting regions.
 But a typical red-and-white painted* radio tower over a hundred feet tall has a blinking beacon on top (a "code beacon," in that every aspect of it is determined by FAA rules), and maybe sets of steady-burning markers or "obstruction lights" down the side.
 The marker lights are not always there -- research shows those are the lights that confuse migrating birds, and if the tower lighting is otherwise compliant with modern requirements, the owner can apply to turn them off.
 There are rules for the arrangement of lights depending on height, rules which have changed over time.
 Older towers are "grandfathered" until they replace their lighting system.
 Currently, it is always beacon-obstruction-beacon-obstruction, etc, from the top down.
 You'll see some older tall towers with a pair of marker levels below the top beacon.

 If the tower has white strobe lights, there will be a set on top and, depending on height, more lower down at regular intervals.
 They are on all the time, at two different intensities (day/night) for "medium-power" strobe lights, and three (day/twilight/night) for the "high-intensity" strobes you're more likely to see on very tall towers.
 Since they have bright lights all the time, towers with strobes don't have to have the red and white paint job.
 There are also a few that split the difference, strobes by day and red lights at night, usually in areas where the bright white flash annoys the neighbors.